-4. Comparison Between LPBF and DED
+3.2.
+Comparison between LPBF and DED

 Each LPBF and DLD is used when considering the final required properties.
 The production speed of DLD is often higher than that of LPBF, and the surface quality of LPBF is better than that of DLD.
-Altogether, DLD may be offered for large parts in which the surface quality is not a limitation, and the production speed is important.
+Altogether, DLD may be suitable for large parts where surface quality is not a limitation and production speed is important.

-4.1.
-Advantages of DED / DLD Over LPBF
+3.3.
+Advantages of DED/DLD over LPBF

 One of the most important advantages of DLD is its high productivity speed.
 The deposition rate is approximately 100 gr/h.
-The layer thickness reaches 250 $\mu$ m, but the value for LPBF is conventionally less than 40 $\mu$ m [35].

-The other advantage is its freedom in the part size, which means that the DLD, as opposed to LPBF, is not constrained to the build chamber and powder container [35].
-The other unique feature of DLD is the capability to produce functionally graded materials and a single material.
+The layer thickness reaches 250 μm, but the value for LPBF is conventionally less than 40 μm [35].
+Another advantage is its flexibility in part size, which means that the DLD, unlike LPBF, is not constrained by the build chamber and powder container [35].
+Another unique feature of DLD is its capability to produce functionally graded materials and single materials.
 Moreover, DLD can be used in repairing parts, often known as laser cladding repair [49, 54, 68-70].

-4.2.
+3.4.
 Disadvantages of DLD Compared to Powder-Bed

-The main disadvantage of the DLD process is the degraded surface quality.
-In DLD, the roughness is high and at least ten times higher than that of LPBF.
-Therefore, the final part must frequently be machined and surface treated [2, 35, 48].
+The primary disadvantage of the DLD process is the degradation of surface quality.
+In DLD, the roughness is significantly higher, at least ten times that of LPBF.
+Therefore, the final part must be machined and surface-treated frequently [2, 35, 48].

-Some defect formations are prevalent in DLD, which are as the following:
+Some defect formations are prevalent in DLD, which are as follows:

-- Cracking and distortion initiated from a high cooling rate - The porosity derived from the powder contamination and the gas entrapment - Lack of fusion (LOF) and weak bonding between the layers - Hatch line defects owing to improper process planning for parts having overhangs, LPBF is better than DLD.
+- Cracking and distortion initiated from a high cooling rate - The porosity is derived from the powder contamination and the gas entrapment - Lack of fusion (LOF) and weak bonding between the layers - Hatch line defects owing to improper process planning powder bed prevents the melt from falling.
+Accordingly, for parts with overhangs, LPBF is superior to DLD.
 The other advantage of LPBF is its low residual stress.
-Altogether, thermal tension in the additive manufacturing processes is high because of fast repeated melting and cooling cycles.
-Nevertheless, this residual stress in LPBF is less than DLD because the powder bed inhibits the fast cooling of the melt section and exit of the heat [2].
-Better surface quality and higher dimensional accuracy are the other basic advantages of LPBF over DLD.
-The purpose of applying additive manufacturing is to produce delicate parts with complex geometries.
-Therefore, owing to LPBF's superiority, it will be advised when high accuracy is required [71, 72].
+Altogether, thermal tension in additive manufacturing processes is high due to the rapid repetition of melting and cooling cycles.
+Nevertheless, this residual stress in LPBF is less than that in DLD because the powder bed inhibits the rapid cooling of the melt section and the exit of heat [2].

-4.3.
-Powder-Bed Advantages Over Flow-Based Methods
+3.5.
+Powder-Bed Advantages over Flow-Based Methods

-In powder bed processes like LPBF, the powder bed prevents the melt from falling.
-Accordingly,
+In powder bed processes, such as LPBF, the